Backyard Orchard Resources

 - University of California Catalog for preserving and fruit tree publications

 - Integrated Pest Management information at UC Davis

 - Let's Glean United We Serve Toolkit, from the US Department of Agriculture (USDA).
 A resource guide which describes gleaning and how a community, business, or individual can start their own program.

 - Waste Not, Want Not, an EPA guide to feeding the hungry and reducing solid waste through food recovery. (pdf format)

 - National Center for Home Food Preservation, Most recent USDA guidelines available online and much more.

 - Safe Methods of Canning Vegetables, a guide to methods and equipment for canning safely at home.
-Free downloadable publication from the University of California, Davis.
+Free publication from the University of California, Davis.
 (Adobe Acrobat pdf format)

 - Home Canning Equipment, A good comparison of pressure canners with contact information.